 People are finally talking about the phase in women’s lives before the full-blown menopause kicks in, the perimenopause.
 And despite many preconceptions, this for many women rather than being a gradual run-up to menopause, is a turbulent time when your hormones start going out of balance with life-disrupting symptoms.
+Seeing a gynaecologist now is a good idea.

 Perimenopause symptoms can be worse due to stress